agileactors/academy-node-workshop/README.md

 - Use the `process.env` property to get the environmental variables.

+- Use the `DevTools` to debug your code.

 - Use your favorite browser to test the requests
   `e.g http://localhost:8001/about`

-- Use curl to test the requests
-  `e.g curl localhost:8001/about`

 ## Covers

 - http module
+- debugging